Vallentyne/SAIL/README.md

 ## Objective

 This Sovereign AI Landing Zone (SAIL) repository provides a secure foundation for deploying AI models within Canada’s borders on Azure, so organizations can build, scale, and innovate while maintaining the highest standards of privacy and compliance.
-As the initial focus, we consider soverignity on Azure as satisfying two key requirements:
+As the initial focus, we consider sovereignty on Azure as satisfying two key requirements:

 * Data **at rest** should be stored within Canadian Azure data centres
 * Data **in-transit** should be processed within Canadian Azure data centres